Mancot Lease Extension - Free Consultation

 Main reasons to commence your Mancot lease extension today:

-Mancot leases on residential properties are gradually losing value.
-The shorter the remaining lease term becomes, the less it is worth – and accordingly any extension of your lease gets more expensive.
-It is the case that most Mancot tenants have the right to extend their lease by an additional ninety years in accordance with the 1993 Leasehold Reform Act.
-If you are a leasehold owner in Mancot you should investigate if your lease has between seventy and ninety years remaining.
-In particular once the remaining lease term slips under eighty years, the premium due on any lease extension increases dramatically as an element of the premium you pay is what is known as a marriage value
+Mancot leases on residential properties are gradually decreasing in value.
+The shorter the remaining lease term becomes, the less it is worth – and as a result any extension of your lease becomes more expensive.
+It is the case that most Mancot tenants have the right to extend their lease by an additional 90 years by virtue of the 1993 Leasehold Reform Act.
+Where you are a leasehold owner in Mancot you should investigate if your lease has between seventy and ninety years remaining.
+In particular once the remaining lease term slips under 80 years, the premium due on any lease extension increases dramatically as part of the premium you will incur is what is known as a marriage value

 Lender Requirement